UW-Madison Zoom - Frequently Asked Questions

 - Is there a limit to the number of days cloud recordings are saved for?

-- Are their preset meeting settings?
+- Are there preset meeting settings?

 Yes.
 Your settings allow you to enable or disable features for your meetings.
 These settings control the availability of your meeting features, such as breakout rooms and chat.
 The UW-Madison defaults have been vetted and put in place by the UW-Madison Cybersecurity Office to support classroom use.
 People who are using UW-Madison Zoom outside of the classroom may want to adjust these settings to meet their needs.
 Learn more.